nest-cloud/nestcloud/packages/schedule/README.md

 ### UseLocker(locker: Locker | Function): MethodDecorator

-Set a locker for this job.
+Set a distributed locker for job.

 ## Stay in touch